lmcinnes/umap/doc/inverse_transform.rst

 don't really represent anything resembling a smooth transition).

 A further note: None of the test points chosen fall outside the convex hull of the embedding.
-This is deliberate -- the inverse transform function operates poorly outside the bounds of that convex hull.
-Be warned that if you select points to inverse transform that are outside the bounds about the embedding you will likely get strange results (often simply snapping to a particular source high dimensional vector).
+This is deliberate -- inverse transforms are most meaningful for locations that are represented by the fitted embedding.
+UMAP can produce a finite extrapolation for a point outside the convex hull, and will warn when doing so, but such a result should be interpreted with care.
+The input to ``inverse_transform`` must also have the same number of dimensions as the embedding itself.

 Let's continue the demonstration by looking at the Fashion MNIST dataset.
 As before we can load this through sklearn.